 R&D talent can be ill-equipped, temperamentally or through lack of developmental support, to thrive in the daily cut-and-thrust of more commercially focused roles, and by the time they return to the CTO function, they may have lost relevance and credibility within the R&D community.
 An alternative is to support R&D leaders in incorporating commercial discipline within the R&D function, rather than taking them out of the function for too long in non-R&D related roles.
 Another method that seems to work well is to rotate leaders in R&D roles between corporate and the business units to help them appreciate both the long-term strategic (corporate) and commercial (BU) R&D imperatives.

 Another talent management paradox emerged through our interviews – the skills that serve you early in your R&D career (i.e., being a “rock-star” scientist) become dramatically less relevant at the upper echelons of being a CTO, where a credible scientist with collaboration and influencing, team leadership and commercial competencies seems to be invariably preferred.
 “Unfortunately, the most creative and innovative scientists rarely make the best CTOs,” most of the experts we spoke with said.
 This means the way companies think of their CTO talent pipeline will need to be nuanced, and talent management models need to be adaptable to reflect this.
+There are some suggestions that companies may be struggling on talent pipeline robustness and diversity: More than 50 percent of CTOs surveyed are above the age of 55.
+Ethnic diversity is at 9 percent of the CTO population, with gender diversity only slightly higher at 13 percent.

 A Custodian of Conscience?